evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ```
 You can use the `most_important_features` argument as shown above.
 In this case, some of the per-feature tests only apply to the features from the list.
 This way, you decrease the overall number of tests.

-{% hint style="info" %}
-Refer to the Test Suites to see the complete list of presets and contents, and to the All Tests [All tests](../reference/all-tests.md) to learn about defaults.
-{% endhint %}

 ## Available presets

 Here are other test presets you can try: